 142-20 Franklin Avenue, #6G Flushing, New York ($745,888) – 3 beds, 2 baths

-This condo is a gut-renovated corner apartment.
-It features new oak hardwood floors, a large living room, kitchen with stainless-steel amenities, and new bathrooms.
-The building it is located in has a lobby with mail and package room, on-site parking, storage, and a bike room.
-According to Localize, there is a dangerous intersection nearby where 9 people have gotten injured in the past 5 years.
+This condo is a gut-renovated corner apartment featuring new oak hardwood floors, a large living room, a kitchen with stainless-steel appliances, and new bathrooms.
+The building has a lobby with a mail and package room, on-site parking, storage, and a bike room.

 138-35 39 Avenue, #11F Flushing, New York ($928,000) – 1 bed, 1 bath, 708 sqft

-This Downtown Flushing condo is a pet-friendly building with a 24/7 doorman.
-According to Localize, the nearby schools are highly rated.
-However, the area of the neighborhood it is in has above average crime rates.
+This Downtown Flushing condo is in a pet-friendly building with a 24/7 doorman and has plenty of highly-rated schools nearby.
+However, you may want to keep in mind that this area of the neighborhood has above-average crime rates.

 131-5 40 Road, #PH1A Flushing, New York ($2,160,000) – 3 beds, 3 baths, 2,200 sqft